Bailin Studio

 The

-MIDRASH, or more appropriately, Midrash Aggada, examines the moral principles behind the bible stories and through the months of drawing I came to understand the stories.
+MIDRASH, or more appropriately, Midrash Aggadah, examines the moral principles behind the bible stories and through the months of drawing I came to understand the stories.
 Throughout, I was influenced by The Book of J (Harold Bloom, author and David Rosenberg, translator).

 Return to Archives